frihaka/deltaRpkm/README.md

 # install the package on your system, from the terminal:
 R CMD INSTALL deltaRpkm_0.1.0_R_x86_64-pc-linux-gnu.tar.gz
 ```
+Note that any missing CRAN or Bioconductor pacakges required by deltaRpkm will still be needed to be installed accordingly.

 Alternatively, one can install from inside R/RStudio as:
 ```
 > install.packages("deltaRpkm_0.1.0_R_x86_64-pc-linux-gnu.tar.gz", repos = NULL, dependencies = TRUE)
 ```
+This will install any missing **CRAN** R packages required by deltaRpkm.
+But missing Bioconductor packages will still need to be installed accordingly.